-The fabric can be cleaned with soapy water or a detergent.
+The fabric can be cleaned with soapy water or a mild detergent.
 For more difficult spots caused by oil, ice cream, shoe polish, grease, etc., use a stain remover.

-The plastic in the upholstery can be washed.
+The plastic in the upholstery can be washed with soapy water or a mild detergent.